JoaoCarlosPires/feup-pri/README.md

 # feup-pri

-## How to start Solr with the schema and collections uploaded
+## How to start Solr with the schema and collections uploaded and use the GUI

 ### 1. Start by build the docker image with: